oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 #### Insertion

-As opposed to the simple implementation shown above, the insertion operation should add a new node (carrying the the key-value pair) to the linked-list stored in the hash-value index of the array.
+As opposed to the simple implementation shown above, the insertion operation should add a new node (carrying the key-value pair) to the linked-list stored in the hash-value index of the array.

 ```js
 insert(key, value) {